 - 2 tablespoon sweet chilli sauce

 - 4 Spring onion (Scallion) - sliced

-- Put 1 tablespoon sesame oil, the soy sauce and sweet chilli sauce in a bowl and mix.
+- Put 1 tablespoon Sesame oil, 1 tablespoon Dark soy sauce, 2 tablespoon Soy sauce and 2 tablespoon sweet chilli sauce into a bowl and mix.

-- In a frying pan, heat the rest of the oil and then add the spring onions and garlic.
+- In a frying pan, heat1 tablespoon Sesame oil and then add 4 Spring onion (Scallion) and 4 Garlic clove.
 Cook on a low heat for 3 minutes, until softened.

-- Add the noodles and stir, cooking for 2 minutes.
+- Add 300 g Egg noodles and stir, cooking for 2 minutes.